 "What's this?"
 Owen demanded, holding the record album by a corner, as if it were something rotten, something he didn't want to touch.

 "It belongs to Dougal."
 At his blank look, she said, "Sarah's boyfriend.
 He loves that album.
 He wanted Wyatt's autograph."
 Ada hadn't tried to be secret again, as with the pills.
 She was through with that, and the uneasiness it made her feel.
-She didn't believe in secrecy, she thought it corrupt, and she hadn't thought to hide the album.
-In this case, secrecy would have certainly made matters easier.
-There was going to be an ugly scene.
-These talks went on forever, or until Owen got his way.
+She didn't believe in secrecy, she thought it corrupt, and she hadn't hid the album.
+In this case, she saw, secrecy would have certainly made matters easier.
+There was going to be an ugly scene, one of those ones that went on forever, or until Owen got his way.

 The autograph read: To Dougal.
 Best Regards.
 Wyatt Packard.
 "Tell me you didn't go see him."